-Here we define variable names for cadherins in interacting cells (J1 denotes cadherin for one of the cells and J2 denotes cadherin for another cell).
+Here we define variable names for cadherins in interacting cells (J1 denotes cadherin for one of the cells and cell2 denotes cadherin for another cell).
 Then in the Expression tag we give mathematical expression involving the two cadherin levels.
-The expression syntax has to follow syntax of the muParser http://muparser.sourceforge.net/mup_features.html#idDef2.
+The expression syntax has to follow syntax of the muParser - http://muparser.sourceforge.net/mup_features.html#idDef2.

-9.2.16 AdhesionFlex plugin
+IX.2.14.
+AdhesionFlex Plugin